McDonald’s wraps up tumultuous year on a strong note

-McDonald’s ended 2019 on a high note despite internal turmoil at the company that led to the ouster of its CEO in November.
+McDonald’s is wrapping up a tumultuous year on a high note after the company’s CEO was ousted in November.

-The burger giant said Wednesday it surpassed $100 billion in annual sales for the first time, and notched its highest same-store sales in more than a decade, with growth in all of its global regions.
+The burger giant surpassed $100 billion in annual sales for the first time, and notched its highest same-store sales in more than a decade, with growth in all of its global regions.

+Even as the company transitions to new leadership and puts a rocky year behind it, potential hurdles have already emerged in 2020.

+McDonald’s has shuttered restaurants in five Chinese cities as a new virus spreads through the country.
+Countries began evacuating their citizens Wednesday from the Chinese city hardest-hit by a new virus that has now infected more people in China than were sickened in the country by SARS.

+Wall Street analysts will be seeking any insight into the impact of the coronavirus on restaurant operations during a scheduled conference call early Wednesday.

+Despite a strong quarter and year, McDonald’s shares fell more than 1% before the opening bell.

-Delivery was a big driver of the gains.
+Delivery was a big driver of the gains this year.
 Delivery is now available at 25,000 restaurants worldwide and brought in $4 billion in sales.
 The company added DoorDash as a U.S. partner in July, ending its exclusive partnership with UberEats.
 It partnered with GrubHub in September.

 McDonald’s fourth quarter net income rose 11% to $1.6 billion, or $2.08 per share.
 Excluding one-time items like tax benefits, the company earned $1.97 per share.
 That beat Wall Street’s forecast of $1.96, according to FactSet.